alfonsrv/impf-botpy/docs/ALERTS.md

 mainly for various project automations it's what's integrated right now.
 Zulip also offers a public service, along with an app for every major smartphone OS.

+Alerts can be tested using `python main.py --alerts`.

 ## Zulip Setup

 A full documentation of the backend can be found [here](https://chat.zulip.org/api/).